iolivergithub/TolissXKeyPadHelper/README.md

 Cabin lights - this should be self explanatory again, but basically OFF means total darkness; TO/LAND - for when the cabin crew dim the lights, then MEDIUM and ON for normal usage; the former is good for those red-eye flights.
 BTW, am I one of the few who like the cabin being very dim at night/evening on the real aircraft...you get a much better view out of the window.

 Rapid Power ON/OFF ... this is really useful for rapidly setting up the cockpit from cold & dark (OFF does the opposite).
-Rapid power on does a few things: it toggles the batteries (hopefully to on) and switches on the external power (assuming you have a ground power unit connected), it then turns on the crew oxygen, all the fuel pumps, turns the ADIRUs to NAV, turns on the cockpit flood lights so you can see and finally sets the cabin lights to medium for passenger experience, safety and security.
+Rapid power on does a few things: it toggles the batteries (hopefully to on) and switches on the external power (assuming you have a ground power unit connected), it then turns on the crew oxygen, all the fuel pumps, standby compass, capt & purser emergency activation on, arms the emergency exits, turns on the seatbelts sign and ensures Wifi is off (formerly no-smoking), turns the ADIRUs to NAV, turns on the cockpit flood lights so you can see and finally sets the cabin lights to medium for passenger experience, safety and security.

-Note: these functions *toggle* the batteries, so if you've turned one off and one on, then you might get weird results.
+Note 1: these functions *toggle* the batteries, so if you've turned one off and one on, then you might get weird results.

+Note 2: Wifi...Toliss still use no-smoking signs, but my airline has free wifi, so I repurposed the switch so there :-P ... if you look at the main panel of this helper you'll see

+Note 3: some of the above may or may not work, especially anything involving switches, but it seems to on mine.

 ## Screenshots